RahulRST/WebTech-Lab/Sample.md

 - Date :

 # Aim
-The aim of this exercise is to learn about cookies and how to use them to manage sessions.
+To learn how to utilize cookies for session management in a web application.

 # Procedure
-1. Create a Java project and add a servlet to it.
+1. Creation of Java Project: Start by creating a Java project.
-2. Add the servlet to the `web.xml` file.
+2. Add a Servlet: Integrate a servlet to handle the cookie-based session.
+3. Web.xml Configuration: Update the web.xml file to configure servlet mappings.
-3. Create an HTML file and add a form to it.
+4. HTML Form for Data Entry: Create an HTML form to input relevant session data.
-4. Add the link to the servlet in the `action` attribute of the form tag.
-5. Add a `<script>` tag inside the `<head>` tag to add Javascript code.
-6. Add a function to validate the form.
-7. Add an event listener to the form to call the function when the form is submitted.
-8. Add a button to restore the session.
+5. Handling Cookies in Servlet: Implement the servlet logic to create and manage cookies.
+6. Displaying Cookie Information: Develop a servlet to display session information from cookies.
+7. Styling with CSS: Add styles using CSS to enhance the user interface.

 # Program
 * index.html